Maria Pergay Style Table Lamp

 Manufacturer: Massive, Mortsel, Kontich, Wommelgem, Belgium – attributed, no label present.

-Other versions: Made in several sizes.
-All in cast brass.
+Other versions: This Maria Pergay style table lamp exists in several sizes.
+All made in cast brass.

 Made after the Balustre table lamp designed by Maria Pergay.
 The Balustre is made of soldered brass plates and therefore much lighter than this one.
 Also the dimensions are different.